 We spot a Teach Starter resource, too!

-Water bottles are tricky.
-We want our kids to stay hydrated, but we don’t need all that condensation on students’ desks.
-Thanks to @educationlifeboat for sharing this awesome idea that solves it all — store those water bottles with a bottle rack made for bikes!
+Water bottles in the classroom are tricky.
+We want our kids to stay hydrated, but we don’t need all that condensation on students’ desks … or a lot of spillage.
+Thanks to @educationlifeboat for sharing this awesome idea that solves it all — store those water bottles with a bottle rack made for bikes that can be mounted on each student’s chair.
+They’re easy to access, but they leave room on the desk for important stuff — like schoolwork!

 All of the beautiful colors!
 Do you have a lot of colored paper or cardstock that you use?
 Have you got a slight obsession with the different colors you can buy?
 Cough, cough, us too.